Low Histamine Yogurt Recipe (also Low Oxalate, Low Lectin, Low Carb Nogurt Parfait)

 - Put your coconut cream in the fridge the night before.

 - Put nuts, sweetener, and optional vanilla powder in a high speed blender.
 Or use a food processor.

 - Pulse until chopped and the nuts look like granola.
 Don’t let them get powdered.

-“Yogurt” and Parfait Directions
+Yogurt and Parfait Instructions

-*Some links in this website are affiliate links, which means I may make a very small commission if you purchase through the link.
-It never costs you any more to purchase through the links, and I try to find the best deals I can.
-I only recommend products that I love and use personally or use in my practice.
-Any commissions help support the newsletter, website, and ongoing research so I can continue to offer you free tips, recipes, and info.
+Some links in this website are affiliate links, which means Mast Cell 360 may make a very small commission if you purchase through the link.
+It never costs you any more to purchase through the links, and we try to find the best deals we can.
+We only recommend products that we love and use personally or use in the Mast Cell 360 practice.
+Any commissions help support the newsletter, website, and ongoing research so Mast Cell 360 can continue to offer you free tips, recipes, and info.
 Thank you for your support!

 Baby, B., Antony, P., & Vijayan, R. (2018).
 Antioxidant and anticancer properties of berries.
 Critical reviews in food science and nutrition, 58(15), 2491–2507. https://doi.org/10.1080/10408398.2017.1329198

 Deen, A., Visvanathan, R., Wickramarachchi, D., Marikkar, N., Nammi, S., Jayawardana, B. C., & Liyanage, R. (2021).
 Chemical composition and health benefits of coconut oil: an overview.
 Journal of the science of food and agriculture, 101(6), 2182–2193. https://doi.org/10.1002/jsfa.10870